kavish-d/fdk-client-python/documentation/platform/CATALOG.md

 [GetAutocompleteWordsResponse](#GetAutocompleteWordsResponse)

-The mapping object.
-See example below or refer `GetAutocompleteWordsResponseSchema` for details
+The Mapping object.
+See example below or refer `GetAutocompleteWordsResponseSchema` for details.